palletops/lein-uberimage/README.md

 project source paths.

 The `:tag` value supplies a repository name (and optionally a tag) to be applied to the resulting image in case of success.
+If `:project-version-tag` is set to `true`, the Leiningen project version is used as the tag.
+In this case, the `:tag` value refers only to the repository name.

 The `:base-image` value is used to specify the base image from which the project image is built (defaults to `pallet/java`).